GrigorovBore/cloudops-iac-lab/README.md

 To keep the scope manageable, this project provisions only networking and basic CloudWatch resources.
 Compute resources will be added in a future iteration.

-This project serves as the networking foundation for a future iteration that will deploy an Amazon EC2 application behind an Application Load Balancer (ALB).
+The next step is to deploy an EC2 application behind an Application Load Balancer using this networking setup.

 ---